RealLeviticus/vatSysWindowManager/README.md

 ## Features
 - Save the current vatSys window layout (window positions, size, show state).
-- Restore saved layouts for the current position.
+- Restore saved layouts for the current position (layouts are only visible/usable in the position they were saved for).
 - Auto-load a chosen layout for a given position.
+- Remember the controller's selected sectors and re-apply them on restore.
 - Save and restore ASD state (center coordinates and range (range not working yet) ).
-- Restore window-specific metadata where available: chat recipients, ATIS callsigns, sequence/arrival windows, strip windows (beacon/type/state), checked map layers, ASD display position/type and range.
+- Restore window-specific metadata where available: chat recipients, ATIS callsigns, sequence/arrival windows, strip windows (beacon/type/state), checked map layers, ASD display position/type and range (with retries for display position to catch late UI init).
 - Manage plugin-created windows (they will be closed before a restore).
 - Manage Z-order for non-main windows to keep tool windows on top.
 - UI integration via a `Window Layouts` menu.